Create Projects and Deploy to Cloud

 Troubleshooting Project Creation#

-If you encounter any issues while creating a project:
+If you encounter any issues while creating a project, check common deployment issues and their solutions

 When you choose a subdomain for your project, it must be at least five characters long.
 It also can't be one of the following reserved subdomains: